rohennes/vale-asciidoc/README.md

+# OpenShift Vale rules for Asciidoc markup

+This repo contains Vale rules for checking Asciidoc markup specific to OpenShift and the [Modular Docs Guidelines](https://redhat-documentation.github.io/modular-docs/).

-To include the OpenShift modular docs rule set, edit your local .vale.ini file to reference the latest package in the zipped-packages folder.
+To add the OpenShift modular docs rules package, edit your local .vale.ini file to include the latest release of this repo.
 For example:

 ````
 StylesPath = styles